 This divine, probiotic, cream cheese frosting is a less expensive option than the coconut cream frosting we love.
 And to boot, there’s no coconut taste, which will make many happy.
-I’ve been using it to frost both the spice cake and chocolate cake.
+I’ve been making it with cultured cream cheese and using it to frost both the spice cake and chocolate cake.
 I’m excited to offer this less expensive option for frosting in the sourdough cakes lesson of the Sourdough eCourse.

 It is a bit tangy, because I keep the sweetener low.
 Up the sweetener until you like the taste — which will make it more stiff, too.
 Other recipes I consulted called for 2 to 4 cups of sugar, which I think it is way too much.

 Leave out the chocolate if you don’t want chocolate frosting.
 It will be lightly maple colored and look wonderful on either the chocolate cake or the spice cake.
 The plain frosting has a bit of a butterscotch taste from the natural flavors of the Rapadura/Sucanat, and it is more runny because it lacks the cocoa powder for thickening.